More Tomorrow, Belize

-The village is home to a 5000 usgal water tower, valued at $30,000, constructed in 2014 as the culmination of a project coordinated between Gaither Evangelistic Ministries, in More Tomorrow, and Arkansas Engineers Abroad, a Registered Student Organization at the University of Arkansas.
+The village is also home to a 5000 usgal water tower, valued at $30,000, constructed in 2014 as the culmination of a project coordinated between Gaither Evangelistic Ministries, in More Tomorrow, and Arkansas Engineers Abroad, a Registered Student Organization at the University of Arkansas.
 The water tower has piping connected to a nearby church and elementary school and serves as the community's first source of drinking water uncontaminated with E. coli, Staph, or fecal coliform.
 The sanitation of the tower's water is maintained by the community through the use of chlorine tablets and taught sanitation practices.

-More Tomorrow is also the new home (as of 2018) of a Family Theme Park called "Belmopan Beach Adventure Park".
-The park is a privately owned park which has a natural river sandy beach area called "Secret Beach", as well as activities such as horseback and horse drawn wagon riding, river kayaking and tubing, shooting range, water slides, jungle maze, and a horse racing track.